GreycLab/gmic-community/news/gmic340_en.md

 _Fig.4.6.
 More or less successful attempt to use G'MIC for String Art._
 ===

-Can you recognize who is supposed to be represented in the photo below (there is nothing special to win…)?
+Can you recognize who is supposed to be represented in the photo below?
 An attempt not necessarily crowned with success, which deserves to be explored further (especially by managing threads of different colors), but which nevertheless illustrates the multiple possibilities for experimentation that the _G'MIC_ framework allows!

 - **Other Related Links**:

 To conclude, here are some miscellaneous links that demonstrate the versatility of _G'MIC_:

     1. **Steganography**: How to hide data in a noise image?
 The `rand` command can generate [_random values with density_](https://en.wikipedia.org/wiki/Probability_density_function), meaning their probability density is a function specified by the user.
 This has, for example, the application of hiding 256x256 images in histograms of 16-bit/channel noise images, as [_detailed on this page_](https://discuss.pixls.us/t/new-function-rand-pdf-random-values-following-a-custom-distribution).

-2. **Artistic Galleries**:
-[_Ivelieu_](https://deviantart.com/ivelieu/gallery) and [_Gannjondal_](https://deviantart.com/gannjondal/gallery) are two artists on the _Deviant Art_ site who sometimes use _G'MIC_ in their artistic creation process.
+    2. **Artistic Galleries**: [_Ivelieu_](https://deviantart.com/ivelieu/gallery) and [_Gannjondal_](https://deviantart.com/gannjondal/gallery) are two artists on the _Deviant Art_ site who sometimes use _G'MIC_ in their artistic creation process.
 Take a look at their respective galleries, it's worth it!

 ===
 [![Images from Ivelieu's gallery](https://gmic.eu/gmic340/thumbs/ivelieu.png)](https://gmic.eu/gmic340/img/ivelieu.jpg)